department-of-veterans-affairs/vagov-content/pages/disability/upload-supporting-evidence.md

 ### Any Additional Forms Needed to Support Your Claim

-In some cases, you may need to turn in one or more additional forms to support your disability claim.
+In some cases, you may need to turn in one or more additional forms to support your disability claim. <br>
 [See if you need to complete any additional forms](/disability/how-to-file-claim/supplemental-forms/).
 </div>
 </div>